mibutec/spring-modules/README.md

 Since the focus of spring-modules is testing, the granularity of one module should be "something that can be meaningful tested as a unit".
 Thinking of one module as one layer of a domain might be a helpful start.

-One simple Component might look something like this:
+One simple Module might look something like this:

-    public class StudentDaoComponent extends ModuleDefinition {
+    public class StudentDaoModule extends ModuleDefinition {
-        public StudentDaoComponent() {
+        public StudentDaoModule() {
-            super(StudentDaoComponentConfiguration.class);
+            super(StudentDaoModuleConfiguration.class);
         }

         @ModuleConfiguration
         @ComponentScan
         @EnableJpaRepositories
         @EntityScan
-        static class StudentDaoComponentConfiguration {
+        static class StudentDaoModuleConfiguration {

         }
     }

-`StudentDaoComponentConfiguration` contains all the code to get the dao layer working.
-In this simple case `StudentDaoComponent` is just a wrapper for the Configuration.
+`StudentDaoModuleConfiguration` contains all the code to get the dao layer working.
+In this simple case `StudentDaoModule` is just a wrapper for the Configuration.

-    public class StudentServiceComponent extends ModuleDefinition {
+    public class StudentServiceModule extends ModuleDefinition {
-        public StudentServiceComponent() {
+        public StudentServiceModule() {
-            super(StudentServiceComponentConfiguration.class, StudentDaoComponent.class, CourseServiceComponent.class);
+            super(StudentServiceModuleConfiguration.class, StudentDaoModule.class, CourseServiceModule.class);
         }

         @ModuleConfiguration
         @ComponentScan
-        static class StudentServiceComponentConfiguration {
+        static class StudentServiceModuleConfiguration {

         }
     }

-In that example `StudentServiceComponent` has a dependency to `StudentDaoComponent` and `CourseServiceComponent`.
+In that example `StudentServiceModule` has a dependency to `StudentDaoModule` and `CourseServiceModule`.
 Those are defined in the constructor of the Module Definition.

 # Testing
 Writing a ModuleTest allows you to decide on module-level which modules are inside the scope of your test and which modules are outside (so should be mocked).